-Parent Involvement
+Parent Engagement

-One of the purposes of Parent Involvement is to develop a program responsive to the needs of the children and their families.
-The staff needs your help to provide the many services to you and your child.
-We need volunteers daily to assist in every part of the program.
+The purpose of parent engagement, or being involved in the Bear River Head Start program, is to help us develop a program that is responsive to the needs of your children and your family.
+The staff need your ideas, help and support.
+Volunteers are welcome daily to assist in every part of the program.

-Parent Involvement is voluntary.
-One of the ways to get involved is to volunteer in the classroom.
+Parent Engagement Ideas: One of the ways to get involved is to volunteer in the classroom.
 This helps the teachers and gives you the opportunity to learn more about your child.
-We realize that your time is valuable and you may not always have time in your busy schedule to volunteer.
-However, there are many ways to help out in the classroom or with activities/socializations.
-Parents can help with curriculum planning, field trips, help with hiring of prospective Head Start employees, budget committees and more.
-Talk to your child's teacher, family educator, or family advocate for ideas.
-Parents also have opportunities to volunteer by serving on Policy Council or on their Parent Committee.
+There are many ways to help out in the classroom or with activities and socializations.
+Parents can help with curriculum planning, field-trips, help with the hiring of prospective Head Start employees, take part in budget committees and more.
+Talk to your child's teacher, family educator, or family advocate for more ideas.
+Parents/Guardians also have the opportunity to volunteer by serving on Policy Council or on their Parent Committee.

-Parent Committee Meetings: All parents are invited to participate in these meetings where parents share information from both Head Start and the community.
+Parent Committee Meetings (PCM): Parents/Guardians are invited to participate in these meetings where parents share information from both Head Start and the community.
 PCMs are held in all service areas.
 These committees give parents the opportunity to develop their leadership skills.
-If elected/volunteered parents may have the chance to serve on the committee by holding the following positions: Chair, Secretary, Health Advisory and/or Policy Council Representatives.
+If elected, parents/Guardians may have the chance to serve on the committee by holding the following positions: Chairperson, Secretary, and/or Policy Council Representatives.

-Male Involvement: Bear River Head Start makes every effort to have the participation of both parents.
-Staff encourage participation of Male/Father Figures on home visits, helping in the classroom, volunteering, attending Parent Committee Meetings, Workshops, Socializations, Parent Teacher Conferences, Policy Council, Screenings, Curriculum Planning Meetings, etc. Staff provide information on Male Involvement, to encourage positive interaction with children.
-BRHS collaborates with community agencies and informs parents of upcoming parenting classes, workshops, activities that are available to them.
+Father/Father Figure Engagement: Bear River Head Start makes every effort to have the participation of both parents.
+Staff encourage participation of Father Figures on home visits, helping in the classroom, volunteering, attending Parent Committee Meetings, Workshops, Socializations, Parent Teacher Conferences, Policy Council, Screenings, Curriculum Planning Meetings, etc. Staff provide information on Male Involvement to encourage positive interaction with children.
+BRHS collaborates with community agencies and informs parents of upcoming parenting classes, workshops and activities that are available to them.

-Hiring Process: Parents are involved in the hiring process by screening applications for prospective BRHS applicants.
+Hiring Process: Parents/Guardians are involved in the hiring process by screening applications of BRHS applicants.

-Parent Workshops and Education Packets: All parents/guardians of currently enrolled Head Start children are invited to participate in workshops.
+Parent Workshops and Education Packets: Parents/guardians of currently enrolled Head Start children are invited to participate in workshops.
 These classes provide an opportunity to meet other parents and learn information from community resources to use within your own family.
-Bear River Head Start offers the "Love & Logic" series annually at multiple locations, giving the parents a great opportunity to further their parenting education.
-Parents also have access to our online website brheadstart.org that has our monthly information packets and multiple other resources.
-Please see this years "Love & Logic" training schedule
+Bear River Head Start offers the "Love & Logic" series annually at multiple locations, giving parents a great opportunity to further their parenting education.
+Parents also have access to our online website brheadstart.org that has our monthly educational packets and multiple other resources.